 The ICSI Process

-At euroCARE IVF, we carry out the ICSI Cyprus procedure for all IVF treatments to ensure only the best sperm is selected for fertilization — whether you are using your own eggs or donor eggs, your own sperm or donor sperm.
+We apply ICSI in all treatment procedures to ensure only the best sperm is selected for fertilization — whether you are using your own eggs or donor eggs, your own sperm or donor sperm.

 Step 1 | Testing